slegaitis/weather/README.md

 ## Available Scripts

+First clone the app, run

+### `npm install`

-In the project directory, you can run:
+Then in the project directory, you can run:

 ### `npm start`